‘At the junction of the vales of Nannerch and Bodfari, I ascended to Caerwys; a town mouldering away with age.’

 It is thought that, as with other North Walian towns, Glyndwr’s attack at the beginning of the 15th century was the catalyst for a fall of fortune for Caerwys.
 It seems to have been maintained, however, as a centre for agriculture, fairs and markets, and did well from this.
 It was on the droving trail, stretching from North West Wales, through to the English Midlands and London.
 There are at least two sites in Caerwys which were formerly pinfolds, walled enclosures for straying livestock.
 The best known is the area on the corner of Drover’s Lane (unsurprisingly) and North Street, the second further north by the Piccadilly Inn.
 However, the era of the steam train does seem to have brought the popular age of the drover to an end, even though there are reports of drovers in the town well into the 20th century.
 The greater ease of transport seems to have enabled farmers in the Caerwys area to sell their goods further afield, and it is known that milk from Caerwys was being sold in Liverpool, such was the impact of the steam train on the ability to sell perishable goods far and wide.

 Today, Caerwys retains its town status (re-affirmed in 1974), appointing its own mayor.
 Though the pace of life is that of a village, it remains proud of its town history.
 Enjoy your time in Caerwys, and be sure to visit St Michael’s Church.
-The present building is thought to date from the end of the 13th century (roughly from the date of Edward’s charter), and there are some wonderful 14th century sepulchral slabs in the church, along with an earlier effigy [LINK], which is thought to be that of Elizabeth Ferrers, the wife of Dafydd ap Gruffud.
+The present building is thought to date from the end of the 13th century (roughly from the date of Edward’s charter), and there are some wonderful 14th century sepulchral slabs in the church, along with an earlier effigy, which was thought to be that of Elizabeth Ferrers, the wife of Dafydd ap Gruffud, but more likely in fact to be that of Gwenllian de Lacy of nearby Maes Mynan.